 For the camper that wants a little more comfort we present for your consideration our 18'-diameter yurt.
-It contains 2 twin beds, and a double it also boasts a wooden floor.
+It contains 2 twin beds, and a queen size memory foam mattress bed, it also boasts a wooden floor.
 Very romantic getaway, cozy family get together or just socialising with friends this could be just the site your looking for.

 Sitting on the 5-acre Viking Longhall campground, the site contains some quite unusual unique buildings the yurt, a 16' Viking wedge tent, two small cottage buildings, a screened in bar, a medieval war wagon and the 60-foot Longhall all surrounded by a creek on three sides giving it a very private secluded feel.